CHIATZECHANG/product_vibe_recommender/README.md

-# Fashion Vibe Search 👗🔍
+# Product Vibe Recommender 🔍

 A multimodal product recommendation system that analyzes a user's selfie to understand their personal style "vibe" and recommends matching products from a large product catalog.